 Customer Care Contacts.
 Questions?
 Need help resolving an issue?
 We've got you!
-Reach out anytime by either clicking on the "Contact Us" form at www.girlscouts-ssc.org or email customercare@girlscouts-ssc.org.
-During business hours Mon-Thu 10am-1pm, 1:30pm-4pm/ Fri 10am-1pm, you can reach a customer service specialist by calling (208) 377-2011
+Reach out anytime by either clicking on the "Contact Us" form at www.girlscouts-ssc.org or email customercare@girlscouts-ssc.org During business hours Mon-Thu 10 am-1 pm and 1:30 pm-4 pm you can reach a customer service specialist by calling (208) 377-2011.
+Should you receive a voicemail during our normal business hours, we will return your call as soon as possible.